ampache/ampache.org-api/docs/api-changelog.md

 * Support for API3, API4 and API5 responses including PHP8 support (keeps original tag calls)
 * API5
+  * playlists: add parameter `show_dupes` if true ignore 'api_hide_dupe_searches' setting
+  * get_art: add parameter `fallback` if true return default art ('blankalbum.png') instead of an error
+* API4
+  * playlists: add parameter `show_dupes` if true ignore 'api_hide_dupe_searches' setting
+* API3
+  * Added genre calls as an alias to tag functions to match API4 and API5

+### Fixed

+* Session and user id identification and errors from that
+* API5
   * playlists: sql for searches wasn't filtering
-  * playlists: add parameter 'show_dupes' if true ignore 'api_hide_dupe_searches' setting
+  * Art URL for searches was malformed
 * API4
-  * playlists: add parameter 'show_dupes' if true ignore 'api_hide_dupe_searches' setting
+  * Art URL for searches was malformed
 * API3
-  * Added genre calls as an alias to tag functions to match API4 and API5
+  * democratic: This method was broken in API3 and never worked correctly

 ## API 5.1.1